ioquatix/jquery-syntax/README.txt

-*** jQuery.Syntax [release-3.0rc2] ***
+*** jQuery.Syntax [release-3.0rc3] ***

 jQuery.Syntax is a light-weight client-side syntax highlighter, which dynamically loads external dependencies (JavaScript & CSS) when required.
 It uses jQuery to make it cross-browser compatible and to simplify integration.

+To use jQuery.Syntax with minimal work, simply review the examples and use the files in the public sub-directory.

-You will need to install the following dependencies to use jQuery.Syntax :
+For more advanced usage and customisation, you will need to install the following dependencies to use jQuery.Syntax:
 	$ sudo gem install rake haml

 To install jQuery.Syntax into the standard 'public' directory
 	$ rake install

-This will create a new sub-directory called 'public' containing all the appropriate stylesheets and javascript.
-To customise the install process, edit "install.yaml".
+To customise the install process, including destination directory and theme, edit "install.yaml".

-Once installed, jQuery.Syntax depends on jQuery 1.4+.
+jQuery.Syntax depends on jQuery 1.4.1+.

-For downloads, documentation, compatibility, please see :
+For downloads, documentation, compatibility, please see:
 	http://www.oriontransfer.co.nz/software/jquery-syntax/

 There are several plugins available (source code - for stable releases see the main project page above):